-If you, or your spouse, is on qualified official extended duty in the Uniformed Services, the Foreign Service, or the intelligence community, you may elect to suspend the five-year test period for up to 10 years.
-You are on qualified official extended duty if, for more than 90 days or for an indefinite period, you are:
+If you or your spouse are on qualified official extended duty in the Uniformed Services, the Foreign Service or the intelligence community, you may elect to suspend the five-year test period for up to 10 years.
+You are on qualified official extended duty if for more than 90 days or for an indefinite period, you are:

 - At a duty station that is at least 50 miles from your main home, or